cysouw/diathesis/text/c07_reflexive.md

 c.
 Ich spreche mich mit dir aus.
 :::

-The verb *abgeben* 'to give away' [@next a] has a rather different meaning from *sich abgeben* 'to mess around' [@next b,c].
+Although they are clearly cognates, the verb *abgeben* 'to give away' [@next a] has a rather different meaning from *sich abgeben mit* 'to mess around' [@next b].
+Likewise, *drücken* 'to encumber' [@next c] is semantically rather far away from the cognate *sich drücken vor* 'to duck out of something' [@next d].

 ::: ex
 a.
 Ich habe den Brief abgegeben.
 b.
 Ich habe mich mit ihm abgegeben.
+c.
+Sorgen drücken mich.
+d.
+Ich drücke mich vor der Gefahr.
 :::

 The verb *sich schicken* 'to acquiesce' is an old-fashioned meaning of *schicken* 'to send'.
-Another usage of the same verb stem typically occurs with *es* and negative polarity, meaning 'to be not suitable*: *es schickt sich nicht*.
+Another usage of the same verb stem typically occurs with *es* and negative polarity, *es schickt sich nicht* meaning 'to be not suitable*.

 ### [ Np ] Obligatory accusative reflexive+*mit* (*Reciproka tantum*) {#sec:reflexive-real-reciprocals}

 A special group of verbs in this class are verbs with an reciprocal *mit* preposition, like *einigen* 'to reach an agreement' [@next a].
 On first notice, the *mit* phrase might look like a comitative argument [@nnext a].
 Just like comitative phrases, reciprocal *mit* phrases are not governed prepositions, compare [@next b,c] and [@nnext b,c], see also [@sec:prepositions-comitative-intrumental].
 However, different from comitative phrases, reciprocal *mit* phrases do not allow for the addition of *zusammen* [@next c], nor can *with* be replaced by *ohne* [@next d].
 The addition of *zusammen* and the replacement with *ohne* is possible with comitative *mit* [@nnext c,d].

-Verbs with reciprocal *mit* are sometimes called 'real' reciprocals [or "reciproca tantum", @wiemer2007: 467-468] because they can be considered to be inherently reciprocal, although they still can have a singular subject (see [@sec:reflexive-accusative-reciprocal] for the reciprocal constructions with plural subjects).
+Verbs with reciprocal *mit* are sometimes called 'real' reciprocals [or ~~reciproca tantum~~, @wiemer2007: 467-468] because they can be considered to be inherently reciprocal, although they still can have a singular subject (see [@sec:reflexive-accusative-reciprocal] for the reciprocal constructions with plural subjects).

 ::: ex
 a.
 Ich habe mich mit meinem Nachbarn geeinigt.